-Although an understanding of an audit client and its environment is fundamental to audit quality, a familiarity threat might be created as a result of an individual's long association as an audit team member with:

-- (a) The audit client and its operations: - (b) The audit client's senior management; or - (c) The financial statements on which the firm will express an opinion or the financial information which forms the basis of the financial statements. - A self-interest threat might be created as a result of an individual's concern about losing a longstanding client or an interest in maintaining a close personal relationship with a member of senior management or those charged with governance.
-Such a threat might influence the individual's judgement inappropriately. - Factors that are relevant to evaluating the level of such familiarity or self-interest threats include:

-(a) In relation to the individual:

-- The overall length of the individual's relationship with the client, including if such relationship existed while the individual was at a prior firm. - How long the individual has been an engagement team member, and the nature of the roles performed. - The extent to which the work of the individual is directed, reviewed and supervised by more senior personnel. - The extent to which the individual, due to the individual's seniority, has the ability to influence the outcome of the audit, for example, by making key decisions or directing the work of other engagement team members. - The closeness of the individual's personal relationship with senior management or those charged with governance. - The nature, frequency and extent of the interaction between the individual and senior management or those charged with governance.
+- 540.3 A1 Although an understanding of an audit client and its environment is fundamental to audit quality, a familiarity threat might be created as a result of an individual's long association as an audit team member with: - (a) The audit client and its operations; - (b) The audit client's senior management; or - (c) The financial statements on which the firm will express an opinion or the financial information which forms the basis of the financial statements. - 540.3 A2 A self-interest threat might be created as a result of an individual's concern about losing a longstanding client or an interest in maintaining a close personal relationship with a member of senior management or those charged with governance.
+Such a threat might influence the individual's judgement inappropriately. - 540.3 A3 Factors that are relevant to evaluating the level of such familiarity or self-interest threats include: - (a) In relation to the individual: - The overall length of the individual's relationship with the client, including if such relationship existed while the individual was at a prior firm. - How long the individual has been an engagement team member, and the nature of the roles performed. - The extent to which the work of the individual is directed, reviewed and supervised by more senior personnel. - The extent to which the individual, due to the individual's seniority, has the ability to influence the outcome of the audit, for example, by making key decisions or directing the work of other engagement team members.